Our detailed guide on the best things to do in Bali

 Indonesia has more than seventeen thousand islands.
 Yet, whenever one thinks of travelling to Indonesia, the first place that comes to mind is Bali.
 So what is it about Bali that stands out and makes it the most popular island of Indonesia?
-The reason, as I mentioned in my previous article on Bali ( 4 reasons why you must travel to Bali), is that Bali can delight every kind of traveller with its beaches, volcanoes, zoos, amusement parks, spas and shopping avenues.
-How then do you chalk out your list of things to do in Bali?
+The reason, as I mentioned in my previous article on Bali ( 4 reasons why you must travel to Bali), is that Bali can delight every kind of traveller with its beaches, volcanoes, zoos, amusement parks, spas, local handicrafts, diving sites, and shopping avenues.
+How then do you decide where to go in Bali and chalk out your list of best things to do in Bali?

 Don’t worry; I have it covered for you.
-While you may always tweak your itinerary as per your travel tastes, if you want to immerse yourself in the essence of Bali, the following items are indispensable on your Bali bucket-list.
+While you may always tweak your itinerary as per your travel tastes, if you want to immerse yourself in the essence of Bali, the following items are indispensable on your list of places to go in Bali.

 This temple is perched on top of a cliff on the southern end of Bali.
-It offers unbeatable views of the Indian ocean and striking off this place from your itinerary would be a big mistake.
+It offers unbeatable views of the Indian ocean and is undoubtedly one of the best places to visit in Bali.
+Striking off this place from your itinerary would be a big mistake.
 You won’t find a better location for your #balinese #mindblowing IG photos.
 You must tie a cloth around your waist (available free of charge at the entrance) in order to be allowed entry.
 Once inside, you will have the company of the naughty Balinese monkeys.
 Don’t fret.
 Just exercise some caution and the monkeys won’t snatch your cameras away from you!

 (The ticket costs 1,00,000 rupiah per person.
 Make sure you reach the booking window by 4.45 p.m. to get the tickets for the only show which starts at 6.00 p.m.)

-2. Let the beach bum within you have a blast!
+Let the beach bum in you have a blast!

 Bali being an island is laced with beaches all along its coastline.
 Every beach has a character that contributes to Bali’s overall beauty.
 So if you don’t venture beyond the beach close to your hotel, you are missing the point altogether!
-To make choosing from options easier, I am listing down a few beaches and their characteristic traits:
+To make choosing from options easier, I am listing down some of the best beaches in Bali along with their respective characteristic traits:

 You need to climb down a spiralling staircase to reach this tiny little beach that’s a surfer’s paradise.
 It may be a bit crowded but it has this inexplicable filmy vibe to it that will instantly uplift your mood!